Scribe dies in road accident

-A journalist attached with a Kannada news channel died in a road accident in Ramanagara district on Tuesday, police said.
-Hanumanthu (31), who worked with new channel Public TV, died as he was returning from Ramanagara jail after covering a news story.
+A journalist working with a Kannada news channel died in a road accident in Ramanagara district on Tuesday, police sources said.
+Hanumanthu (31), who worked with new channel Public TV, died as he was returning from Ramanagara jail after covering a story.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)